IvanChernychko/github-slideshow/_posts/0000-01-02-IvanChernychko.md

 layout: slide
 title: "Welcome to IvanChernychko's slide!"
 ---
-This is Ivan's incredible slide
+This is Ivan's incredible slide :tada:
 Use the left arrow to go back!